stevej2608/cefpython/docs/Migration-guide.md

 # Migration guide

+> **Note**: This migration guide covers CEF Python versions v49 through v67.
+> For CEF Python v123+ (Chromium 123+), please refer to the
+> [GitHub Releases](../../../releases) page for the latest breaking changes
+> and migration notes.

-This migration guide will get you through to make your code work with latest CEF Python.
+This migration guide will get you through to make your code work with CEF Python.
 This document includes notable changes that were introduced to cefpython and each topic is prefixed with version number in which a change was introduced.
 This migration guide doesn't cover all changes required for your